wordlift/plugin-wp-all-import-wordlift-add-on/readme.txt

 The Yoast WordLift Add-On will appear in the Step 3 of WP All Import.

 == Changelog ==

+= 1.0.1 =
+* Replace spaces in Relative URIs with underscores.

 = 1.0.0 =
 * Initial release supporting the Relative Item Id field.